Ajahks/passkie/README.md

 PasswordVerification module will be used for verifying and storing the master password hash.

+Will initially support a local DB via file IO.
+But will eventually support plug in play DB's of your choice

 ### Testing the program

 Unit tests have also been written to do testing.